adinathmahangareLTI/Communication-notes/presentation.md

 #### Tourism

 - one of the most visited tpourist spots in the world
-- millions of people - from all corners of the globe -
+- millions of people - from all corners of the globe - to admire it's beauty

+- recognised as UNESCO World Heritage site

+- soft pink hue at dawn - shining white at midday - golden glow under moonlight
+- Taj Mahal never fails to captivate its vistors

+### Questions
+- Do you know which day in the week is not best to visit Taj Mahal?
+- Have you heard any myths about Taj Mahal?

+#### Conclusion

+- Taj Mahal is not just a monument
+- it is a symbol of eternal love - an architectural masterpiece - jewel in India's cultural Heritage.
+- stands as a reminder of the timelessness of beauty, love and art